Skip Breadcrumb Links

 If you want to get married or have a wedding celebration at a popular place, you might need to reserve it many months in advance.

 In some communities it is common to plan marriage ceremonies and celebrations in a very short time, such as a few months.

 If you know friends or family who have been married in Ontario, they might have suggestions or recommendations for you.
 Many websites offer tips about planning weddings.
 It is a good idea to compare prices before you make decisions on services and products for your wedding.

 - Getting Married - Information about marriage licences, marriage certificates and more.
 From the Government of Ontario.

 - Planning Your Shared Future - Tips and information about financial planning and managing your money with a spouse.
-From the Investor Education Fund.
+From the Ontario Securities Commission.

 - Sponsoring Your Family - General information about sponsoring a spouse, common-law or conjugal partner to immigrate to Canada.
-From Citizenship and Immigration Canada.
+From Immigration, Refugees and Citizenship Canada.

 July 13, 2016